ohir/oconf-std/README.md

         .   end: Dot ends the FLOW block.

-    Simplified OConf uses only six pragmas: ' | \ ^ + % and a […] meta.
-    It is called 'Basic' then.
+       Additional eight characters MAY be recognized as 'type' pragmas.
+       (These are called 'type' pragmas for historical reasons only as explicit typing is discouraged in human-editable config files.
+       For new implementations 'Model Default' typing should be used instead).
+Still these pragmas can be useful eg. for Model definitions.

+        ≡  type: ≡ stands for one of:
+            22   "   STR : just a string.
+Also "no-magic-here" switch.
+            3f   ?
+BOOL : 0, empty, first char Nn or Ff means FALSE.
+            23   #   INT : unsigned integer, integer, number.
+            24   $   DEC : decimal number (fixed point, currency).
+            2c   , CSVAL : VALUE contains a csv record.
+            2d   - HYPHE : custom type.
+Usually SIGNED integer.
+            7e   ~ TILDE : custom type.
+Usually FLOAT.
+            2a   * ASTER : custom type.

-    Pragmas can be coupled, if more than one should apply.
+    Pragmas and metas can be coupled if more than one should apply.
-    Coupled pragmas SHOULD appear in an exact order:

-      disa/guard:   ' |                     (one of)
+    In such a chain of pragmas disa/guard (if present) MUST come first and any metas (if present) MUST come last.
+Other, ie. modify, type and join SHOULD appear in order listed:

           modify:   ` \ ^
             type:   " ? # $ , ~ * - _       (one of)
             join:   + %                     (one of)
-            meta:   @…; =…/ (…) […] {…} <…> (one of pairs)

     Eg.    xy ^^+.  // add two newlines then append next. xy  |+.  // preserve spaces then append next.
          ``xy` `+.  // subst ` with space then append next. xy +. '+.  // disambiguate +. of the value then append next.

-    If pragmas are chained, the 'disa or |guard pragmas MUST always come first and any 'meta' block MUST come last.

   GROUP items for common pragma.

-    GROUP opens with a VALUE of single parenthesis character.
+    GROUP opens with a SNAME of a single parenthesis character.
     It closes over a block of ITEMs but it does not change its depth (so GROUP can not be a part of the path.)

-    Pragmas join, type, newline, backtick and meta can be set on a GROUP opening and these then applly to EACH of grouped ITEMs.
+    Any pragma that makes sense can be set on a GROUP opening and it then applies to EACH of grouped ITEMs.
 Pragmas from the GROUP and a line are joined.

-        : ( ^+.                     // group multiline text
+        ( : ^+.                     // group multiline text
           : line 1                  // ^+. implicit
           :  line // to disa '.     // '^+. sum of pragmas applies.
-          :  line 3                 // + here will break at ': )'
+          :  line 3                 // + here will break at ':)'
-        : )
+        ) :

-  Order of appearance for structured data blocks:
+  Order of appearance:

-    1. At the root of the tree is an unnamed section of depth 0.

-    2. All simple values of the section SHOULD be placed before the first NEST block ('compound after simple' rule).

-    3. All values of the section MUST be placed before the first subsection lead (SECT of higher depth number).
+    1. For any given Section depth, simple named values MUST come first, then come all NEST blocks, and subsections MUST come last.
+       If any is present.

+    2. In their respective kind all ITEMs MUST come in some order, eg. a lexical one.

-    4. subsections depth MUST always step down only by one.
+    3. Depth of any Subsection MUST always step down only by one.
-       Ie. > then >> then >>> ...
+       Ie. ^ then  ^^ then  ^^^ ...

-    5. Ordered values take the index number from their consecutive place of appearance within its LIST block or from an explicit INDEX number otherwise.
+    4. Ordered values take the index number from their consecutive place of appearance within its block or from an explicit INDEX number otherwise.
 An implementation MUST NOT rely on the order of explicit INDEXes given.

-    6. Any data (subtree) to copy (=/) or reference (=&/) MUST exist or at least be defined before it is copied or referred to.

-    7. An implementation MUST NOT assume ordering other than set in above rules.
-It SHOULD report wrong order to the user.
+    5. An implementation MUST NOT assume ordering other than set in above rules and it SHOULD report wrong order to the user.

     Example:

-       aSECTion : >
+     ^ aSECTion :
-            a_key : named simple values should come first b_key : in some order, eg. lexical one.
+          a·key : named simple values should come first b·key : in some order, eg. lexical one.
                   " NEST collections may come second.
-           a_nest : [
+         a·nest [ :
-                    :       with naturally ORDered values, or with 8 :       explicit INDEXed values that need not to 7 : {     be given in the natural order. some : value
+                  : with naturally ORDered values, or with 8 : explicit INDEXed values that need not 7 { : to be given in the natural order. some : value
-                    : }
-                  : ]
+                  } :
                 1 :       But MUST NOT overwrite any existing index.
+                ] :
                 " subsections MUST come last.
-       AsubSECT : >>            // can be empty
+  ^    AsubSECT :          // can be empty
-       BsubSECT : >>            // but MUST come (even empty) in depth SubSub : >>>           // order, if there is anything SuSuSub : >>>>          // to be set down the tree ssskey : sssvalue
+  ^^   BsubSECT :          // but MUST come (even empty) in depth
+  ^^^    SubSub :          // order, if there is anything
+  ^^^^  SuSuSub :          // to be set down the tree
+         ssskey : sssvalue
-       CsubSECT : >>            // BsubSECT whole tree closes here
+  ^^   CsubSECT :          // BsubSECT whole tree closes here
-           a_skey : value       // now we are in /aSECTion/CsubSECT
+         a·skey : value    // now we are in /aSECTion/CsubSECT
-       bSECTion : >             // aSECTion closes, bSECTion opens.
+  ^    bSECTion :          // aSECTion closes, bSECTion opens.

   PATH:

-    Any node in the OConf data tree can be visualised and pointed to using PATH notation where names and indices are concatenated by a slash character.
-Eg.  /aSECTion/BsubSECT/SubSub/SuSuSub/ and
-    /aSECTion/a_nest/7/some/ are valid paths of above example.
+    Any node in the OCONF data tree can be visualised and pointed to using PATH notation where names and indices are concatenated by a slash or underscore character.
+Eg. 'aSECTion_a·nest_7_some' and '/aSECTion/BsubSECT/SubSub/SuSuSub/' are valid paths of
-    Former points at the subtree, later to the value.

-    In MDC implementations common model names usually start with @ character, then meta path to copy is given short: =@modelnamer/.
+    above example.
+Later points at the subtree, former to the value.
+In MDC implementations common model names usually are of SNAME shape and start with @ character.
+Then meta path on a copy is given short: =@modelnamer/.

   Comment lines:

-    OConf comment lines are 'top' ones.
+    OCONF comment lines are 'top' ones.
 Group of consecutive comment lines always belongs to the next valid ITEM line.
 Except for the start/end of file positions that should keep their adjacent comment lines bond.

-      "   Double-quote is the default OConf comment line marker.
+      "   Double-quote is the default OCONF comment line marker.
-      /   Slash is the secondary OConf comment line marker.
+      /   Slash is the secondary OCONF comment line marker.
           Usually doubled to be consistent with EOL remarks.
       !
 Bang is used for in-place error reporting.
 Usually doubled.
       #   Sharp can be used too.